OpenNebula/addon-eywa/README.md

 * Optimization and compatibility was confirmed in OpenNebula 4.6 and 4.10.
 * Support Hypervisor: Currently only supports kvm.
  * (Recommended) "default" datastore's QCOW2 TM_MAD.
-* OpenNebula for the PoC was installed based on the document link in the following content.
+* Setup OpenNebula for PoC was installed based on the official document link in the following content.
  * http://docs.opennebula.org/4.10/design_and_installation/quick_starts/
 * (Tested on Ubuntu14.04amd64 and CentOS7.x, we expect no problems in other platform.)
 * Add-on nature, Network highly dependent on environmental factors, there is a need for sufficient review of this Limitations and Requirements information.